Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Experiments

-\textit{Analysis of Interaction on Track Queries:} To disclose the impact of updating track queries with different information sources, we explore various configurations for $K$ and $V_1$ in Equation (\ref{biitrack}).
+\textit{Analysis of Interaction on Track Queries (BII-T):} To disclose the impact of updating track queries with different information sources, we explore various configurations for $K$ and $V_1$ in Equation (\ref{biitrack}).
 Detection queries, serving as the primary information source for track queries, are consistently included across all configurations.
 Therefore, we mainly analyze the other component of $K$ and $V_1$.
 As shown in Table \ref{ablation_biitrack}, suboptimal performance is achieved by either the combination of track queries and history track queries, or track queries alone.
 Because the former introduces redundancy in current information, while the latter suffers from a lack of crucial historical context, rendering the model less capable of robustly handling missed objects.
 In contrast, history track queries are able to strike an appropriate balance between current and historical information, yielding optimal performance.
 Furthermore, we investigate the optimal value for $w$ in Equation (\ref{ema}), which controls the update weight of new information.
 The results in Table \ref{ablation_hist_w} align with the intuition that current information is more relevant for detection, while historical information enhances association.
 Ultimately, the highest HOTA score is achieved when $w$ is set to 0.7.

-\textit{Analysis of Other Hyperparameters:} The impacts of different values for hyperparameters $\tau_q$ (Section \ref{sec:bii}), $\tau_n$ and $T$ (Section \ref{sec:traininginference}) in DanceTrack are evaluated in Table \ref{ablation_hyperparams}.
+\textit{Analysis of Other Hyperparameters:} The impacts of different values for hyperparameters $\tau_q$ (Section \ref{sec:bii}), $\tau_n$ and $L_{max}$ (Section \ref{sec:traininginference}) in DanceTrack are evaluated in Table \ref{ablation_hyperparams}.
 Although performance fluctuations are observed with different parameter settings, these variations are generally within an acceptable range.
-For SportsMOT and MOT20, while dataset-specific tuning of these hyperparameters may yield higher performance, we maintain consistency with the optimal values in DanceTrack for simplicity.
+For SportsMOT and MOT20, empirical studies show that dataset-specific tuning of these hyperparameters could yield higher performance.
+However, we maintain consistency with the optimal configurations in DanceTrack for conciseness.